sawogus29/nlp-demo/README.md

 # nlp-demo (Aborted)
 **This project has been aborted since Feb 2021**

-This repository is a subproject of [E-book using NLP](https://github.com/sawogus29/ebook-app) project.
+This repository is a subproject of [English E-book with NLP](https://github.com/sawogus29/ebook-app) project.

 ![image](https://user-images.githubusercontent.com/37795048/162201264-c166fcb5-4506-4cfa-ac72-6a42feb8bfd3.png)